 At Charles River Analytics, Karen provides strategic direction for both our Government Services and Commercial Solutions Divisions.
 She also leads our efforts in leveraging our significant IP portfolio to develop commercial solutions across government and private industry applications.
 In her role as Principal Scientist, Karen leads programs focused on autonomy development for unmanned systems, including real-time sensor processing enabling autonomous situation awareness and decision-making, real-time control systems in maritime robotics applications, and human-centered remote supervisory command & control (C2) solutions.
 Karen’s expertise also spans the simulation of human behavior, at both the individual and organizational levels, and the development of advanced human/computer interfaces (HCIs) for complex C2 systems.
 Karen is currently a member of the Small Business Technology Council Board and the New England Innovation Alliance.
 She holds a BEng degree in Mechanical Engineering from Memorial University of Newfoundland, Canada, and an MS degree in Aerospace and Mechanical Engineering from Boston University, where her research focused on robotics and control, specifically biologically-inspired robot locomotion.

-As Senior Vice President, Scott is responsible for overseeing the day-to-day R&D and business-development operations of Charles River Analytics’ four technical divisions: Decision Management Systems, Human Effectiveness, Sensing, Perception, and Applied Robotics, and Socio-Cognitive Systems.
+As Senior Vice President, Scott is responsible for overseeing the day-to-day R&D and business-development operations of Charles River Analytics’ three technical divisions: Decision Management Systems, Human-Centered Intelligent Systems, and Sensing, Perception, and Applied Robotics.
 As a Principal Scientist, Scott researches technologies that help people understand the world and make better decisions.
 This has led him to work in areas such as real-time agent architectures, affective decision making, ensemble machine learning, human behavior modeling, plan recognition, causal analysis, predictive modeling, believable agents, sensitivity analysis, and mixed-initiative systems.
 Scott earned a BS in Computer Science from Duke University.
 He earned his MS and PhD in Computer Science from Carnegie Mellon University.

-Don directs the Finance and Administration division at Charles River, responsible for a broad range of functions including finance, contracts, information systems, security, and facilities.
-He has over twenty years of experience in senior management positions in the government contracting arena.
-During his career, Don has been integral to the operation and start-up of many key, high visibility government programs including those related to the EPA Superfund, NASA Space Shuttle and International Space Station, and Medicare Fraud Prevention and Detection.
+Don directs the Finance and Administration division at Charles River and is responsible for a broad range of functions including finance, contracts, information systems, human resources, and facilities.
+He has over thirty years of financial management experience, most of which has been in key management roles of high-tech companies in the Defense and Aerospace arena.
 Don's areas of expertise are budgeting and forecasting, financial reporting, contract administration, and project management.
 He received his BS in accounting from Kent State University and his MS in Finance from Boston University.
 He is a Certified Public Accountant, Certified Management Accountant, and Certified Financial Manager.

 Brad leads Charles River's Decision Management Systems Division, which develops and applies a wide range of artificial intelligence (AI) techniques to help people and autonomy make better decisions.
 These AI techniques include: planning & optimization, data mining, data fusion, machine learning, knowledge representation, probabilistic modeling, and natural language processing.
 He is primarily interested in creating tools that promote understanding, produce insight, and support better, informed, decisions.
 This has led him to develop decision-support systems for planning and execution across the domains of air, maritime, space, ground, cyber, and missile defense operations.
 Brad earned a BS in Computer Science from Binghamton University and a MA in Computer Science from Brandeis University.